 Even during normal times, seasonal and operational variability can affect the utility's liquidity and the ability to access cash.
-Liquidity challenges can end up costing us more money so this agreement is a little bit of extra insurance to make sure we do not get too low in the low periods.
-The agreement allows us to keep our overall liquidity balance lower than we otherwise would and we can use more of our cash to benefit our customers.
+Liquidity challenges can end up costing us more money so this agreement is a little bit of extra insurance to make sure our cash balance does not go too low during an economic downturn.
+The agreement also allows us to keep our overall liquidity balance lower than we otherwise would need and we can use more of our cash to benefit our customers.

-The KeyBank Agreement gives us this additional flexibility in exchange for a low fixed-rate interest fee on the unused portion of the facility.
-If we did use the agreement, we would pay a variable rate on the portion we borrowed, similar to the Wells Fargo Agreement.
+The KeyBank Agreement gives us this additional flexibility in exchange for a low fixed-rate interest fee on the unused portion of the line of credit.
+If we do use the agreement, we will pay a variable rate on the portion we borrowed, similar to the Wells Fargo Agreement.